AleksandrZholud/ht_ConsoleApp/README.md

-# Lector_Department managment Console system
+# Lector_Department management Console system
 ♥

 Instruction, how to use this add